Davidsgs/Davidsgs/README.md

   </a>
 </div>

-# About Me
+<h1 align="center">About Me</h1>

-I am a computer science student, I like challenges and I consider myself part of the new generation of young professionals.
-I really like the BACK-END development and for now I am studying REACT to be a Full-Stack Dev.
+<p aling="center">I am a computer science student, I like challenges and I consider myself part of the new generation of young professionals.
+I really like the BACK-END development and for now I am studying REACT to be a Full-Stack Dev.</p>
 <div align="center">
   <a href="https://github.com/Davidsgs">
     <img src="https://github-readme-stats.vercel.app/api?username=Davidsgs&show_icons=true&count_private=true&theme=dark"/>
   </a>
 </div>

-# Skills
+<h1 align="center">Skills</h1>

 <div align="center">
   <a href="https://spring.io/projects/spring-boot">